-Looking for fun ways to get your child back back in the learning mind-set at the end of summer break?
+Looking for fun ways to get your child learning over summer break?

 With plenty of sunshine during the summer months, it’s the perfect time to try making a paper plate sundial.